backstage/backstage/.changeset/thirty-plums-shout.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Added a regex test to check commit hash.If url is from git commit branch ignore the edit url.
+Added a regex test to check commit hash.
+If url is from git commit branch ignore the edit url.